Voru, Razavi Khorasan

-Voru (ورو, also Romanized as Vorū; also known as Varāb) is a village in Miyan Khaf Rural District, in the Central District of Khaf County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 291, in 63 families.
+Voru (ورو) (Note: Also romanized as Vorū; also known as Varāb (وراب)) is a village in Miyan Khaf Rural District of the Central District in Khaf County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 291 in 63 households.
+The following census in 2011 counted 343 people in 87 households.
+The 2016 census measured the population of the village as 369 people in 87 households.